 4. Leverage marketplaces to grow your sales

 Instead of seeing the big retailers as our biggest competition, we can now start using them to our advantage.
-By listing and selling your product through marketplaces (like Takealot, Loot, Makro and Bid or Buy), you can get massive exposure for your products to the millions of people that visit these sites regularly.
+By listing and selling your product through marketplaces (like Takealot, Loot, Makro and Bob Shop), you can get massive exposure for your products to the millions of people that visit these sites regularly.
 As a result, you may be able to significantly grow your sales.

 Some entrepreneurs are hesitant to list their products on marketplaces because of the fees involved, and because they don’t want to cannibalise sales on their own sites.
 But the truth is that customers who buy from big marketplaces probably wouldn’t have found your site independently, so these are sales that you wouldn’t have had otherwise.
 Of course, it is important to check that your margins allow for you to sell through the marketplaces and still make a profit at the end of the day.